sebastian-sauer/gitea-conventional-comments-button/README.md

 - Open manifest.json
 - Add your domain to `permissions` and `content_scripts -> matches`
 - Open the browser and install or update the extension

+## Credits

+This project bundles some of the icon coming from [font-awesome](https://fontawesome.com/) icons as SVG